moonpay/data-science-challenge/README.md

   </p>
 </div>

-#Takehome Test (Data Science)
+# Takehome Test (Data Science)

 ## Data

 In the data directory, you will find 3 separate csv files which contain some fictional data, as follows:
-- transactions.csv - card transactions data, including transaction amounts, merchant information and whether the transaction is marked as fraudulent or not
+- transactions.csv - card transactions data, including transaction amount and currency, type and status of the transaction, device information and whether the transaction is marked as fraudulent or not
-- customers.csv - customer data, including name, date of birth, address and some demographic information
+- customers.csv - customer data, including country, state and year of birth
-- transaction_customers.csv - mapping of transactions and customers
+- transactions_customers.csv - mapping of transactions and customers

 ## Your task is to